-Working under the supervision of food service professionals, trainees learn culinary skills while turning this food into nourishing prepared meals that we then deliver to our agency partners who lack adequate kitchen facilities and resources to prepare foods for families and individuals in high-need communities.
+Working under the supervision of food service professionals, trainees learn culinary skills while turning this food into nourishing prepared meals that we then deliver to our agency partners lacking adequate kitchen facilities and resources to prepare foods for families and individuals in high-need communities.
 The training students receive through the program provides them with valuable job skills needed to help them achieve a self-sufficient future.

 Youth Empowerment Food Safety Training: To support youth in getting the training and certification they need to improve employment opportunities.
-Through program, youth learn best practices of safe food handling, industry standards, and will receive 5 year certification upon completion of the program.
+Through this program, youth learn best practices of safe food handling, industry standards, and will receive 5 year certification upon completion.
 Sessions are 8 hours in length including exam time.
 This training session is offered by request.
 If interested, please email Madison Maguire.

 Community Food Safety Certification & Training: To support partnering agencies in getting the training for best practice in food handling.
 Through program, participants learn best practices of safe food handling, industry standards, and will receive 5 year certification upon completion of the program.
 Sessions are 8 hours in length including exam time.
 Cost: $10 (training & exam)

 This program focuses on food handling best practices, basic nutrition, label reading, and waste reduction.

-Community Food Program Basics: Info session food handling best practices, basic nutrition, label reading, and waste reduction.
-Session designed for community workers offering food and food security programming, and needing support on basic food practices.
+Community Food Program Basics: Info session on food handling best practices, basic nutrition, label reading, and waste reduction.
+Session is designed for community workers offering food and food security programming and needing support on basic food practices.
 Sessions are 2-3 hours in length including an information sharing and group discussion component.
 Designed for lead program facilitators, front line workers, and volunteers.

 Children & Youth Worker Food & Nutrition Workshop: To offer tangible tools for front-line workers that can be utilized in their day-to-day programming.
 This session is an opportunity for agencies to network and share experiences, and to spur a collective dialogue on instilling a culture of healthy eating in their communities.
 Sessions are 4-6 hours in length, including an information sharing component, a hands-on learning component, and group discussion.